glouppe/info8010-deep-learning/lecture10.md

 class: middle

-Conversely, this shows that when **training a network with dropout** with a standard classification or regression objective, one *is actually implicitly doing variational inference* to match the posterior distribution of the weights.
+.success[This shows that when .bold[training a network with dropout] with a standard classification or regression objective, one is actually .bold[implicitly doing variational inference] to match the posterior distribution of the weights.]

 ---